 : two academically trained experts on young consumers with a keen interest in “the real world,” the world of professionals involved with young consumers.
-Buijzen and Rozendaal are affiliated with the University of Amsterdam, Radboud University Nijmegen, and the Center for Research on Children, Adolescents, and the Media (CCAM
+Buijzen and Rozendaal are affiliated with Radboud University Nijmegen, the University of Amsterdam, and the Center for Research on Children, Adolescents, and the Media (

 ).
 In Bitescience, Buijzen and Rozendaal have found an outlet for their unique combination of expertise in scientific research and popular writing.
-Buijzen and Rozendaal are assisted by communication science graduates Laura Buijs and Nadia Smink.
+Buijzen and Rozendaal are assisted by a team of enthusiastic web editors:

-Moniek Buijzen (PhD, University of Amsterdam, 2003) is Professor and Chair at the Department of Communication, Radboud University Nijmegen, the Netherlands.
+Moniek Buijzen (PhD, University of Amsterdam, 2003) is Professor and Chair of Communication Science, Radboud University, the Netherlands.
 In her academic work, she focuses on youth as (media) consumers and on science communication.
-She has written 50+ academic publications and received several awards from the International Communication Association (ICA
+She has written 75+ academic publications and received several awards from the International Communication Association (ICA

 Buijzen: “Over the years, many organizations have approached me with requests to conduct research.
 Often times, I could answer their questions simply by finding and translating existing research knowledge.
 There is a hidden treasure of academic knowledge, relevant but not accessible to professionals involved with youth.
 This gap inspired me to initiate Bitescience.”